Printer friendly version

-"Amazon Tonic III", 2x/day - blend of anti-cancer herbs: zinc chloride, South American chapparal (Larrea divaricata), graviola extract (Annona muricata), oleander extract (Nerium oleander).
+"Amazon Tonic III", ½ tsp - 5-7x/day; it’s too bitter to take straight; I add it to my juice and other foods.
+It’s a blend of anti-cancer herbs: zinc chloride, South American chapparal (Larrea divaricata), graviola extract (Annona muricata), oleander extract (Nerium oleander).

-"Amazon Bloodroot Capsules", 1x/day - blend of anti-cancer herbs: Bloodroot (Sanguinaria canadensis), Pau d' Arco (Tabebuia impetiginosa) and chaparral (Larrea mexicata and/or Larrea divaricata).
+"Amazon Bloodroot Capsules" - 2x/day - blend of anti-cancer herbs: Bloodroot (Sanguinaria canadensis), Pau d' Arco (Tabebuia impetiginosa) and chaparral (Larrea mexicata and/or Larrea divaricata).